 This road winds and climbs over the Northern Range and along many parts there is only

-natural forest with the ocassional house.
+natural forest with the occasional house.
 Along the Arima-Blanchissuesse Road, there are

-two rivers that run paralel to or close to the road at several points and these are the
+two rivers that run parallel to or close to the road at several points and these are the

 Arima River and the Marianne River.

 Approximately 3.6 kilometers on the Arima-Blanchissuesse Road after leaving the Eastern

 Main Road is Manette Ranch.
 This property lies on the Arima River and has 9 sheds for

 cooking and liming.
 The sheds have electricity and benches.
 There are toilets on the

 property.
 Manette Ranch is on a bend of the Arima River and there is bamboo arching over